HussamUmer/transunet-lite/README.md

 ---

-## 18. Reproducibility & Assets
+## 19. Reproducibility & Assets

-This repo (under construction) will include:
+This repo includes:

 - 📂 **Configs:** YAML/JSON with all hyperparameters and seeds.
 - 📝 **Logs:** Per-epoch CSV logs for every run.